mozilla-l10n/styleguides/docs/cs/general.md

 The tone of Mozilla’s language should be adaptable to anyone.
 From new users to seasoned Mozillians, the tone should be approachable, welcoming, and inclusive.
 Mozilla is fun and should delight the user in expected and unexpected ways.

 Especially in desktop products, prefer formal language, but stay friendly, authentic and natural.
+Prefer active voice over passive voice, but please note some common exceptions below.
 Avoid any long and complicated sentences and grammatical constructions.
 Clarity and meaning of every sentence has the highest priority.

 In general, use the second person plural (vy - vykání) to address the user in Firefox products ("zadejte", but not "zadej").
 It will not sound that strict and you will also workaround grammatical genders ("Pokud si nejste jistý/á, ..." -> "Pokud si nejste jisti, ...").

 Avoid using the first person (já, mé, moje) as it can create confusion about who is being addressed.
 Avoid personification of the software.
 It’s not a live person.
-Instead of "Stahuji...", use "Stahuje se..." or "Stahování...".
+Instead of "Stahuji...", use passive "Stahuje se..." or "Stahování...".

 In some projects (like Desktop, Android, iOS, Focus), the language will be direct as it belongs to a software string.
 This language should be maintained as direct, yet respectful.
 Avoid using imperative!
 In short actions and button labels use infinitive constructions ("Zobrazit", "Použít", instead of "Zobraz", "Použij").
 If there is a need to ask the user to perform an action, be polite ("Vyberte (prosím)...").